All the celebrities who have supported Johnny Depp

 Sia

-Musician Sia shared her support for Depp in a tweet, writing “Just showing my public support for Johnny Depp.
+Musician Sia shared her support for Depp in a 2020 tweet, writing: “Just showing my public support for Johnny Depp.

 “I mean, I’d love him to get clean and stop with the jewellery, but he is clearly the victim after hearing those tapes.”